commodity-js/commodity/packages/supplier/README.md

 -   Shared context - Assemble the context once at the entry point, access everywhere without prop-drilling.
 -   Smart memoization - Dependencies injected once per assemble() context for optimal performance.
--   Context switching - Add or override context anywhere in the call stack using reassemble().
+-   Context switching - Override context anywhere in the call stack using reassemble().
+-   Context addition - Add new context and products depending on that new context deep in the call stack by using just-in-time suppliers.

 ⚡ Waterfall Management